lnihlen/lnihlen.github.io/_posts/2018-08-21-tap-tempo-raspberry-pi.md

 movie from oldest to newest.
 Some of them have been real stinkers, but this one ain't too bad.
 Hilary said it was "the longest episode of Law and Order" ever.

-The quad cores make a big difference in the Raspberry Pi but you when something is single-threaded you can tell that those threads aren't spinning around too fast - the UI remains responsive because there are three other cores waiting on the input but batch processes take *forever* on this thing.
+The quad cores make a big difference in the Raspberry Pi but when something is single-threaded you can tell that those threads aren't spinning around too fast - the UI remains responsive because there are three other cores waiting on the input but batch processes take *forever* on this thing.

+..
+And I ran out of time.
+I only get maybe an hour of so of free time on most weeknights so progress is always little drips and drabs.
+The life of an intrepid engineering manager.